Policies of Pedigree International Registry

 – Transfer of Savanna goats from other registries

 Pedigree will no longer accept transfers of goats from other registries after the below deadlines.
 NASA documents after Oct 15, 2015 are no longer accepted.
 WWSGA documents after November 30, 2015 are no longer accepted.
+Documents from any Savanna registry formed after November 30, 2015 with not be accepted.

 Live Service By Any Buck.
 When a live buck is used to service a doe that is owned by another breeder a “Service Memo” must be filled out by the owner of the buck used.
 ALL does that are listed on the any one service memo must have ALL the kids born to them registered at the same time and the original service memo must accompany the registration for application.